What is the J1 Trainee visa and the requirements to get it?

 For this, see if your country is listed here.
 If this is not the case, you do not need to go further.
 In the case that you do not have your program funded by a government agency, you will not be subject to the 2-year rule.

-If you are, then you must continue your research and check here if your country and sector of activity are listed.
+If you are, then you must continue your research and check here if your field is listed depending on your country.
 If so, then you will be subject to this rule.
-And if this is not the case and you do not get your program funded by a government agency, you will not be subject to this rule.
+If this is not the case and you do not get your program funded by a government agency, you will not be subject to this rule.

 For more information, you will find instructions to use this “Skills List By Country” here.